LHS-Code/scioly-codebusters/README.md

 # Monoalphabetic Substitution Ciphers
 The **monoalphabetic substitution cipher** is a type of cipher that has exactly one substitution for each letter, each alphabet letter of the ciphertext translates to exactly one letter of the plaintext.
 There are 3 different types of alphabets used in Codebusters C:
 > Non-Keyed: There is no keyword in the ciphertext
 > K1: The plain alphabet is keyed:
-> > teachrbdfgijklmnopqsuvwxyz - K1
+> > Plaintext: teachrbdfgijklmnopqsuvwxyz
-> > WXYZABCDEFGHIJKLMNOPQRSTUV
+> > Ciphertext: WXYZABCDEFGHIJKLMNOPQRSTUV
 > K2: The cipher alphabet is keyed